Building Belonging Program

 - former foster youth

 A Building Belonging fellowship award is $1,500 per student for the quarter.
 This equates to approximately 100 hours per quarter.
 In the application, faculty will need to indicate in which quarter the research will be conducted.
-The intention of the program is to support as many individual students as possible, but faculty may request to support a student for two quarters (this would use two of the faculty’s possible four student quarters for the academic year) with appropriate justification.
+The intention of the program is to support as many individual students as possible, but faculty may request to support a student for two quarters with appropriate justification (this would use two of the faculty’s possible four student quarters for the academic year).

 As the goal is to build a sense of belonging among current students, participating students must be enrolled in at least 6 credits for the term requested (except summer).
 Students can not participate in the program post-graduation.
 We encourage faculty members to recruit students who are not in their final year for these mentoring opportunities.
 All student fellows will be required to participate in a research symposium poster session in the spring (summer fellows can participate the following year).

 2021-2022 Application Timeline

 Faculty apply to the program, and if selected, will choose students for their research projects.
 In the Spring all student fellows will be required to participate in a research symposium poster session (summer fellows can participate the following year).

-- Faculty applications due September 15, 2020.
-Decisions will be announced early October.
+- Faculty applications due September 15, 2021.
+Decisions will be announced by the end of September.